 Choose a URL to Monitor

-- In the URL list tab, specify at least one URL to monitor during the test, which is the default option.
+1. In the URL list tab, specify at least one URL to monitor during the test.

-A line to add another URL appears automatically.
+• A empty line to add another URL appears automatically.

 Upload Selenium Scenarios

-Instead of specifying the URLs, you can upload your own Selenium scenarios to run via Taurus.
+Instead of specifying only URLs, you can upload Selenium scenarios to run via Taurus.

 Follow these steps: